-On December 14, 2006, the Company completed its third collateralized debt obligation vehicle, issuing to third party investors 10 tranches of investment grade collateralized debt obligations ("CDO III") through a newly-formed wholly-owned subsidiary, Arbor Realty Mortgage Securities Series 2006-1, Ltd. ("the Issuer III").
+On December 14, 2006, the Company completed its third collateralized debt obligation vehicle, issuing to third party investors ten tranches of investment grade collateralized debt obligations ("CDO III") through a newly-formed wholly-owned subsidiary, Arbor Realty Mortgage Securities Series 2006-1, Ltd. ("the Issuer III").
 At inception, the Issuer III held assets, consisting primarily of bridge loans, mezzanine loans, junior participation loans, preferred equity investments and cash totaling approximately \$500.0 million, which serve as collateral for CDO III.
 The Issuer III issued investment grade notes with an initial principal amount of approximately \$547.5 million, including a \$100.0 million revolving note class that provides a revolving note facility and a wholly-owned subsidiary of the Company purchased the preferred equity interests of the Issuer III.
-The 10 investment grade tranches were issued with floating rate coupons with an initial combined weighted average rate of three-month LIBOR plus 0.44% and the revolving note facility has a commitment fee of 0.22% per annum on the undrawn portion of the facility.
-CDO III may be replenished with substitute collateral for loans that are repaid during the first five years.
+The ten investment grade tranches were issued with floating rate coupons with an initial combined weighted average rate of three-month LIBOR plus 0.44% and the revolving note facility has a commitment fee of 0.22% per annum on the undrawn portion of the facility.
+CDO III was replenished with substitute collateral for loans that were repaid during the first five years up to January 2012.
 Thereafter, the outstanding debt balance will be reduced as loans are repaid.
+As of January 15, 2012, CDO III has reached the end of its replenishment date.
+Investor capital will be repaid quarterly from proceeds received from loan repayments held as collateral in accordance with the terms of the CDO.
+Proceeds distributed are recorded as a reduction of the CDO liability.
 The Company incurred approximately \$9.7 million of issuance costs which is being amortized on a level yield basis over the average estimated life of CDO III.
-The outstanding note balance for CDO III was \$542.1 million and \$516.9 million at December 31, 2010 and 2009, respectively.
+The outstanding note balance for CDO III was \$544.0 million and \$542.1 million at December 31, 2011 and 2010, respectively.
 CDO III has \$100.0 million revolving note class that provides a revolving note facility.
 The CDO liability is also reduced as the investment grade notes are purchased by the Company-see below.
-The outstanding revolving note facility for CDO III was \$92.2 million and \$86.7 million at December 31, 2010 and 2009, respectively.
+The outstanding revolving note facility for CDO III was \$100.0 million and \$92.2 million at December 31, 2011 and 2010, respectively.